Kiy0w0/owomizu/README.md

    ```

 2. **Register/Login:**
-   - Create account with username & password
+   - Create account with your email & password
-   - Or login if you already have an account
+   - **Verify your email** - Check inbox for verification link
+   - Login after email is verified

+   > **⚠️ Important:** You must verify your email before you can generate codes!

 3. **Generate Code:**
    - Click "Generate New Code" button